luislizcano/3D-wetlands-app/README.md

 * Draw transects on the map and explore elevation and land cover profiles:
 <img src="https://raw.github.com/luislizcano/3D-wetlands-app/main/demo/05.gif" width="700">

-* Download the generated mosaics and DEM as .png, max resolution 1000x1000px (Basic Interface).
+* Download the generated mosaics and DEM as .png, max resolution 1000x1000px (Basic Interface):
 <img src="https://raw.github.com/luislizcano/3D-wetlands-app/main/demo/06.png" width="500">

-* Export the generated mosaics and DEM as a GeoTiff image (Advanced Interface).
+* Export the generated mosaics and DEM as a GeoTiff image (Advanced Interface):
 <img src="https://raw.github.com/luislizcano/3D-wetlands-app/main/demo/07.gif" width="800">

-* Calculate the area (km2) of each class in the mosaic for the whole region or at elevation ranges and export as a .csv file (Advanced Interface).
+* Calculate the area (km2) of each class in the mosaic for the whole region or at elevation ranges and export as a .csv file (Advanced Interface):
 <img src="https://raw.github.com/luislizcano/3D-wetlands-app/main/demo/08.gif" width="800">

 * Access to the whole landcover and DEM collections through the code editor (Advanced Interface).